LucasAlexandreBez/Pseudocode_EN_PT/README.md

 Example: **Call** method `process(String value)`.

 ## 🟧 Get (GB)
-Used whGB a variable receives a value from a method or input.
+Used when a variable receives a value from a method or input.
 <br>
 Example: **Get** the user input.